prateek1verma/EpiEcoFarmers/Figure6/readme.md

 ### File Descriptions

 - `Contour_main_economic_cost_vary_eps_r.m`: This Matlab script generates Figure 6A by solving the ODE system described in the paper using Matlab inbuilt function `ode45`.
-It plots heatmap of the economic cost of fungicide resistance and its variation with respect to the effects of fungicide price and degree of resistance.
+It plots a heatmap and generates data on the economic cost of fungicide resistance and its variation with respect to the effects of fungicide price and degree of resistance.

 - `Contour_main_economic_cost_vary_R0.m`: This Matlab script generates Figure 6B by solving the ODE system described in the paper using Matlab inbuilt function `ode45`.
-It plots heatmap of the economic cost of fungicide resistance and its variation with respect to the effects of fungicide price and the basic reproductive number.
+It plots a heatmap and generates data on the economic cost of fungicide resistance and its variation with respect to the effects of fungicide price and the basic reproductive number.

 - `Contour_main_economic_cost_vary_y.m`: This Matlab script generates Figure 6C by solving the ODE system described in the paper using Matlab inbuilt function `ode45`.
-It plots heatmap of the economic cost of fungicide resistance and its variation with respect to the effects of fungicide price and relative yield.
+It plots a heatmap and generates data on the economic cost of fungicide resistance and its variation with respect to the effects of fungicide price and relative yield.

 - `model_FarmerGT_with_resistance1.m`: This file is a component used in the main codes for generating figure 6A, 6B and 6C.
 It defines the set of ODEs required to simulate the dynamics of the system.

+-  `Contour_vary_eps_r.txt`: Data file for Figure 6A.

+- `Contour_vary_R0_r.txt`: Data file for Figure 6B.

+- `Contour_vary_y_r.txt`: Data file for Figure 6C.

 ### Instructions